baianat-experiments/parallax-scrolling/README.md

     // settings
     {
-      // breakpoint disables transformations and opacity.
+      // breakpoint disables transformations, opacity and class toggling.
-      // If you working with class it will still work.
-      breakpoint: 500
+      breakpoint: 500, // defaults 0
+      // if animation ends when the element gets out out of viewport
+      outOfViewport: false, // defaults true
+      // viewport ratio when animation should finish value from [0.1, 1]
+      finishRatio: 1
     }
   );
 ```